-In addition, department staff are responsible for enforcing laws that apply to junk vehicles, property maintenance, and floodplain development.
+In addition, department staff are responsible for enforcing laws that apply to property maintenance and floodplain development.

 The Town of Owego Zoning Ordinance regulates the location and use of buildings, structures, and land for trade, industry, residences and other purposes in accordance with its comprehensive plan.
 Chapter 125 of the Owego Town Code contains zoning regulations that govern what uses are permitted in particular areas, how large buildings can be, and allowable distances to property lines.